In Your Lawn

 Many annual grassy weeds like crabgrass and foxtail can be prevented from developing by applying a pre-emergent herbicide in early to mid-spring.
 However, once they have sprouted, there are control products available that will kill them later in the year.
 If you only have a few pop-up annual grassy weeds, they are best controlled with Ortho® WeedClear™ Lawn Weed Killer Ready-to-Use.
 However, if your annual grassy weed problem is widespread, use Ortho® WeedClear™ Lawn Weed Killer Ready-to-Spray or Ortho® WeedClear™ Lawn Weed Killer Concentrate applied with an Ortho® Dial ‘N Spray instead.

-If you also have grassy weeds rearing their ugly heads in your landscape beds, use Ortho® GroundClear® Weed & Grass Killer.
-It is always best to treat annual grassy weeds when they are small and actively growing, before they flower.
+If you also have grassy weeds rearing their ugly heads in your landscape beds, spot-treat them with Ortho® GroundClear® Super Weed & Grass Killer.
+It is always best to treat annual grassy weeds when they are small and actively growing, before they flower, but (when used as directed) this hard-hitting formula will kill them at their roots at any stage.

 More Ways to Control Grassy Weeds